 Logistics and prerequisites: Go to Sabang Port which is 2 hours drive from the city.
 Make sure to rise up early and book a van or jeep to go to Sabang Port.
 From the kick-off port, you will ride a boat going to the underground river Park.
 The average travel time is 45 minutes or so.

-Book at least 2-3 weeks advance prior to your flight to Puerto Princesa as I have mentioned that there is a high influx of tourist for this tour.
+Book at least 2-3 weeks advance prior to your flight to Puerto Princesa as I have mentioned that there is a high influx of tourists for this tour.
 You may opt to coordinate with local tour organizers.

 The Sabang Beach is beautiful in the morning as the forest background creates this mist of fog during sunrise.